 Elected stockholder directors and appointed stockholder directors were compensated for their service to the Association in the form of an honorarium at the rate of \$650 per day for director meetings and committee meetings, and they were reimbursed for certain expenses incurred while representing the Association in an official capacity.
-Appointed non-stockholder directors were compensated for their service to the Association in the form of an honorarium at the rate of \$750 per day for director meetings and committee meetings, and they were reimbursed for certain expenses incurred while representing the Association in the form of an honorarium at the rate of \$750 per day for director meetings and committee meetings, and they were reimbursed for certain expenses incurred while representing the Association in an official capacity.
+Appointed non-stockholder directors were compensated for their service to the Association in the form of an honorarium at the rate of \$750 per day for director meetings and committee meetings, and they were reimbursed for certain expenses incurred while representing the Association in an official capacity.
 In addition to the honorarium, all directors receive an annual retainer.
 The chairman of the board receives a \$18,000 annual retainer, the vice-chairman of the board receives an \$16,000 annual retainer, and the chairman of the audit committee receives a \$14,000 annual retainer.
 The remaining directors receive a \$13,000 per director annual retainer, and all directors serving on the audit committee receive an additional \$4,000 annual retainer.
 Directors are compensated for all conference calls at a rate of \$150 per call.
 Mileage for attending official meetings during 2021 was paid at the IRS-approved rate of 56.0 cents per mile.
 A copy of the travel policy is available to stockholders of the Association upon request.

-&lt;sup>3 Mr. O'Brien was chief credit officer of Texas AgFinance from January 1, 2013 to January 1, 2014 when it merged to become Texas Farm Credit Services.
+3 Mr. O'Brien was chief credit officer of Texas AgFinance from January 1, 2013 to January 1, 2014 when it merged to become Texas Farm Credit Services.